Welcome to Falkland Estate

 Take a walk with a difference!
 An (up to) two hour walk through the upland landscape of Falkland Estate.
 Audio walks were created by sound artists David Chapman and Louise K Wilson who worked with us in 2009-2012 to research, explore and uncover the sonic properties of the estate.

 You can download the recording (MP3 files in Zip archive 62MB) There is also a downloadable map to help you on your way.

-Please note that due to the 2012 storms, the audio walk trail is not passable in many areas but we have left the trail on the website for you to listen to.
+Please note that the due to the 2012 storms, the audio walk trail is not passable in many areas but we have left the trail on the website for you to listen to.

 Directions - on foot